County reports two more deaths

-Of the total cases, 17 were confirmed and 11 were probable.
-The county’s case totals are 5,372 since the beginning of the pandemic with 4,133 confirmed and 1,239 probable.
-There were 16,443 negative tests.
+So far, 4,022 doses of the COVID-19 vaccine have been administered in Lawrence County, an increase of 270.
+The total of people receiving both doses is now to 1,034, up 79.

-So far, 2,614 doses of the COVID-19 vaccine have been administered in Lawrence County.
-So far, 694 people received both doses.
+Of the total cases, nine were confirmed and 14 were probable.
+The county's case totals are 5,531 since the beginning of the pandemic with 4,233 confirmed and 1,298 probable.
+There were 62 new negative tests reported Tuesday, bringing the total to 16,848.

-At UPMC Jameson, there are eight COVID-19 patients hospitalized.
-Data reported to the state Health Department indicates there are four available adult ICU beds in the hospital with 12 currently staffed.
+At UPMC Jameson, there are nine COVID-19 patients hospitalized, up three from Monday.
+Data reported to the state Health Department indicates there are nine available adult ICU beds in the hospital with 12 currently staffed.

 (0) comments